If you remember Merle’s Bouquet, you’ll see the difference a focus fabric can make!

-As a result of the editor of AQS (American Quilter’s Society) requesting a new pattern for their magazine, I asked Merle if I could photograph of her beautiful collection of vases and, while there, her vintage watering.
+As a result of the editor of AQS (American Quilter’s Society) requesting a new pattern for their magazine, I asked Merle if I could photograph and sketch her beautiful collection of vases and her vintage watering can.

 As a result, the watering can made the cut!

-Merle’s vintage watering can was the inspiration for this fun, easy art quilt – learn the nuances of value as you arrange your own bouquet!
-Learn about the original quilt HERE.
+Ultimately, Merle’s vintage watering can was the inspiration for this fun, easy art quilt.
+Learn about the quilt featured in AQ Magazine.

-Again, remember Merle’s Bouquet is made from floral focus fabrics.
-You might find one’s with other fun motifs as well, like butterflies, bees, or birds.
+Finally, remember Merle’s Bouquet is made from floral focus fabrics, but might find other fun motifs as well or ones with little extras, like butterflies, bees, or birds!